jennnaa/Fintech-class/README.md

 ### Who is the Company intended customer?
 Beanworks customers around the world, any organizations that have business service and need for account payable services.

+They targeted to mid-sized enterprises, allows accounting teams to automate redundant tasks from purchase order to electronic payment.
+The company says it can reduce invoice processing costs by 50 percent.

 ### Is that any information about the market size of this set of customers?
 Companies using Beanworks or Accounts Payable Automation include: Compass Group USA, a United States based Professional Services organisation with 288133 employees and revenues of $19.52 billions, Home Point Financial Corporation, a United States based Banking and Financial Services organisation with 2000 employees and revenues of $250.0 millions, PetroShale Inc., a United States based Oil, Gas and Chemicals organisation with 15 employees and revenues of $165.0 millions, Gateway Property Management, a Canada based Construction and Real Estate organisation with 620 employees and revenues of $60.0 millions, Tesseract Capital Group, a United States based Construction and Real Estate organisation with 15 employees and revenues of $50.0 millions and many others.